Members of the Economics Department

 About Danny Yagan

 Danny Yagan is an assistant professor of economics in the department and a faculty research fellow of the National Bureau of Economic Research.
-He joined the department after earning a BA and PhD in economics from Harvard University and completing a post-doc at UC Berkeley.
+He joined the department after earning a BA summa cum laude and a PhD in economics from Harvard University and after completing a post-doc at UC Berkeley.